 What is forced migration and what can we do to reduce it?

 Academics from across the globe will discuss this pressing international issue at an important two-day conference on immigration and social justice the University of Winchester on 3 and 4 September.

 Understanding the crisis of forced migration necessitates attending to questions of social justice including conflict, economic hardship, globalisation, climate change, and shifting attitudes to immigrants.
 The conference will invite academics from a broad range of disciplines to share their research, evidence, ideas and insight into good practice to unpick the reasons for this crisis and what can be done to address it.

-Keynote speakers will be Professor Matthew J Gibney, Director of the Refugee Studies Centre at the University of Oxford; Professor Lyndsey Stonebridge, Professor of Modern Literature & History at the University of East Anglia and Professor David Owen, Professor of Social & Political Philosophy at the University of Southampton.
+Keynote speakers will be Professor Matthew J Gibney, Director of the Refugee Studies Centre at the University of Oxford; Professor Lyndsey Stonebridge, Professor of Modern Literature and History at the University of East Anglia and Professor David Owen, Professor of Social and Political Philosophy at the University of Southampton.

 Day tickets, residential tickets and discounted PhD residential tickets are available.
 Residential tickets include accommodation and all refreshments and meals.
 Registration for the event closes on 27 August.
 Book now at www.winchester.ac.uk/boundarycrossingconference